Wigan Administrators Request Meeting With Owner Of Crisis Club - UrduPoint

 Wigan Administrators Request Meeting With Owner Of Crisis Club

-London, July 7 (UrduPoint / Pakistan Point News - 7th Jul, 2020 ) :Administrators have requested a meeting with the owner of Wigan, Au Yeung, to explain the circumstances that led to the current crisis at the Championship club.
+London, July 7 (UrduPoint / Pakistan Point News - 8th Jul, 2020 ) :Administrators have requested a meeting with Wigan owner Au Yeun, to explain the circumstances that led to the crisis at the Championship club.

 The move has wreaked sporting and financial havoc on the club.
 They face a 12-point penalty, which administrators confirmed on Tuesday they have appealed against.